Piraneshmurali/ITP-Salon-Management-MERN/README.md

 crucial role, serving as proof of identity for customers who engage in online bookings.

-4.Reminder, Notification, and User Management - Achchjuthan.S
-In the Reminder And Notification module, Users receive targeted monthly reminders, prompting them to schedule their regular salon activities, ensuring they never miss a necessary service.
+4.Achchjuthan.S - Reminder, Notification, and User Management In the Reminder And Notification module, Users receive targeted monthly reminders, prompting them to schedule their regular salon activities, ensuring they never miss a necessary service.